FREE Shipping on orders over $899

 [/product]

-• When we sneeze, we spread the virus around us and it can remain active on different surfaces.
-For example, the flu virus survives for about 24 hours and the cold virus survives for up to seven days!
-Do you now understand why it is so important to cover your mouth with your elbow when you sneeze?
+• When we sneeze, we spread the virus around us, and it can remain active on various surfaces.
+For example, the flu virus survives for about 24 hours, and the common cold virus, up to seven days!
+Do you now understand why it's so important to cover your mouth with your elbow when you sneeze?
 This way, you avoid infecting others.

-• The flu is one of the daily illnesses that we suffer most often throughout our lives.
-Surely you know that there are three types of Influenza: A (it is the most virulent and affects humans and birds), B (it is the most common and affects only humans) and C (it is less common and affects humans and animals. ).
+• The flu is one of the most common illnesses we suffer from throughout our lives.
+You probably know that there are three types of influenza: A (the most virulent and affects humans and birds), B (the most common and affects only humans), and C (the least common and affects humans and animals).

-• However, new strains of each type of Influenza appear every year.
-For this reason, vaccines cannot always protect us and we end up getting sick.
+• However, new strains of each type of influenza emerge every year.
+Because of this, vaccines can't always protect us, and we end up getting sick.

-• Nowadays, the flu is a daily disease to which we do not usually pay much attention.
-However, as we have already seen, it is extremely contagious through saliva and can also cause complications such as pneumonia .
+• Nowadays, the flu is an everyday illness that we don't usually pay much attention to.
+However, as we've already seen, it's extremely contagious through saliva and can also cause complications such as pneumonia .

 • The Spanish flu lasted from 1918 to 1919 and affected 40% of the world's population.
-In fact, it claimed the lives of approximately 50 million people around the world.
-A curiosity?
-Despite its name, it did not originate in Spain but in the United States.
+In fact, it claimed the lives of approximately 50 million people worldwide.
+Curiously, despite its name, it didn't originate in Spain but in the United States.

-• The Asian flu originated in China in 1957 due to the mutation of the virus suffered by wild ducks in combination with a human strain.
+• Asian flu originated in China in 1957 due to a mutation in a virus carried by wild ducks in combination with a human strain.

 • The Hong Kong flu left approximately one million dead.
-Thanks to technological advances, a vaccine was developed that prevented further human losses.
+Thanks to technological advances, a vaccine was developed that prevented further human deaths.

-• The 1976 swine flu caused more than 12,000 victims and generated panic among the population, since the virus was similar to that of the great epidemic of 1918.
+• The 1976 swine flu claimed more than 12,000 lives and caused panic among the population, as the virus was similar to that of the great epidemic of 1918.

-• Bird flu had its first outbreak in Hong Kong in 1997.
-The virus was identified as H5N1 and after being controlled, it reappeared in 2003 in Asia and Europe.
+• Avian flu first broke out in Hong Kong in 1997.
+The virus was identified as H5N1 and, after being brought under control, reappeared in Asia and Europe in 2003.

 Remember that prevention is better than cure